-Here are five key benefits of finding a business mentor:
+Here are five key benefits of finding and maintaining a relationship with a business mentor:

 Perhaps the most obvious benefit of finding a business mentor is that you can learn from their previous mistakes and successes.
 Your mentor doesn't need to have experience in your particular industry—though it helps if they do—so that you're maximizing your opportunities to leverage key relationships.
 They don't have to be up on the latest trends or technology—you've got other sources for that.
 Your mentor's role is to share with you lessons from their experience in the hopes that you can learn them quickly and easily.

 It's (Usually) Free